david-garza/Credit_Risk_Analysis/README.md

 The best over all model was the easy ensemble classifier with an F1 of 0.14 for high risk loan applicants.

-A review all 3 confusion matrices are provided blow:
+A review of all 3 confusion matrices are provided blow:

 ## SMOTE